-Generalised convulsions Generalised activity involving tonic (rigid) extensions of all limbs (but may be limited to just one limb), or manifested by tonic flexion of all limbs.
+Generalised convulsions ♦ Generalised activity involving tonic (rigid) extensions of all limbs (but may be limited to just one limb), or manifested by tonic flexion of all limbs.
 Generalised jitteriness of extremities is observed.
 Hold or flex the limbs, if the jitteriness does not stop, it is a seizure.
-If subtle seizures are present (eye staring, rapid eye movements, chewing, fist clenching, back arching, and cycling motion of limbs +/- autonomic changes) then they should be scored in this category. atory Sweating ♦ If perspiration felt on forehead, upper lip or back of neck. ♦ Do not score if sweating due to overheating (i.e. cuddling, swaddling). spii Fever ♦ Values as outlined on MR495. / Re Frequent yawning ◆ The infant yawns greater than 3 times within scoring interval.
-Metabolic / Vasomotor / Respiratory Mottling ♦ Mottling is present on chest, trunk, arms or legs.
-Nasal stuffiness The infant exhibits noisy respirations due to presence of exudate +/-runny nose. ic / Sneezing ♦ The infant sneezed more than 3 times in the scoring interval. abol Sheezing ♦ May occur as individual episodes or may occur serially.
-Meta Nasal Flaring ♦ Present at any time during the scoring interval.
+If subtle seizures are present (eye staring, rapid eye movements, chewing, fist clenching, back arching, and cycling motion of limbs +/- autonomic changes) then they should be scored in this category.
+Sweating ♦ If perspiration felt on forehead, upper lip or back of neck. ◆ Do not score if sweating due to overheating (i.e. cuddling, swaddling).
+Fever ♦ Values as outlined on MR495.
+Frequent yawning The infant yawns greater than 3 times within scoring interval.
+Mottling ♦ Mottling is present on chest, trunk, arms or legs.
+Nasal stuffiness The infant exhibits noisy respirations due to presence of exudate +/-runny nose.
+Sneezing ♦ The infant sneezed more than 3 times in the scoring interval. ♦ May occur as individual episodes or may occur serially.
+Nasal Flaring Present at any time during the scoring interval.
 Respiration rate ◆ NB: Cannot be assessed while the infant is crying.
-Excessive Sucking The infant shows increased (&gt; 3 times) rooting (turns head to one side searchin for food) while displaying rapid swiping movements of hand across mouth prior or after a feed. al Disturbance The infant demonstrates excessive sucking prior to a feed, yet sucks infr during feeding, taking small amounts, and/or demonstrates an uncoordin sucking reflex. stur ♦ Also score if infant continuously gulps the milk, and stops frequently to breathe.
-Regurgitation Regurgitation, not associated with burping, occurs 2 or more times during the feed. intestii I or more projectile vomiting episodes occurs either during or immediately after a feed. intest Projectile vomiting ◆ 1 or more projectile vomiting episodes occurs either during or immediately after a feed.
-Gastrointestin Gastrointes Projectile vomiting Loose stools a feed.
-Gastrointes a feed.
-Scored if stool, which may or may not be explosive, is curdy or seedy in appearance.
-A liquid stool, without a water ring on the nappy, should also be scored as
+Excessive Sucking The infant shows increased (> 3 times) rooting (turns head to one side searching for food) while displaying rapid swiping movements of hand across mouth prior to or after a feed.
+Poor feeding The infant demonstrates excessive sucking prior to a feed, yet sucks infrequently during feeding, taking small amounts, and/or demonstrates an uncoordinated sucking reflex. ◆ Also score if infant continuously gulps the milk, and stops frequently to breathe.
+Regurgitation Regurgitation, not associated with burping, occurs 2 or more times during the feed.
+Projectile vomiting 1 or more projectile vomiting episodes occurs either during or immediately after a feed.
+Loose stools Scored if stool, which may or may not be explosive, is curdy or seedy in appearance.
+A liquid stool, without a water ring on the nappy, should also be scored as loose.
+Watery stools The infant has soft, mushy, liquid or hard stools that are accompanied by a water ring on the nappy.
+Sweating Fever Frequent yawning Mottling Nasal stuffiness Sneezing Nasal Flaring Respiration rate Excessive Sucking Poor feeding Poor feeding Regurgitation Projectile vomiting Loose stools